 This course is designed for the highly motivated and responsible student who is committed to the study and creation of visual art.
 The student must be willing to put in the time and effort necessary to produce high quality work.
 Using guidelines established by the Advanced Placement College Board, students must prepare a portfolio of their best work to be submitted for discussion and evaluation at the end of the school year.
 Students will work in a variety of media, including a personal concentration of at least twelve pieces that focuses on a theme of personal interest to each student.
 To be successful in this course many of the art projects must be done outside of class.
 Students will have the opportunity to concentrate in a particular medium, art style, and/or subject matter.
 Students are expected to complete approximately one major project each week, and they will be required to prepare portfolios of their best work for participation in the Spring Portfolio Exhibition and for the College Board's AP portfolio exam.
-A sketchbook may be needed.
-Due to the cost of some materials, it may be necessary for student to purchase items on their own.
-In addition, there is a fee of approximately \$85.00 for the AP exam (Portfolio review).
+A sketchbook and other materials may need to be purchased by the student.
+Fee required.
+AP examination (portfolio review) is required to receive course credit (approximately \$85.00).